zsofiasomlai/pbx-group-security/content/challenges/management/MA-OO-owasp-outcomes.md

 ---
-title       : Improve on OWASP summit outcomes key         : MA-OO area        : risk difficulty  : hard skills      : TBC
+title       : Improve on OWASP summit outcomes key         : MA-OO area        : management difficulty  : hard skills      : Analysis, Debate, Mindset
 ---

 Photobox Group are proud to sponsor the OWASP summit, we believe in the work that is achieved at